eberkund/resume/resume.md

 	- Maintained infrastructure as code (Terraform & Ansible)
 	- Led an initiative to migrate CI pipeline from Jenkins to GitHub Actions
 	- Restructured Git repositories to reduce cross-repo dependencies and simplify dev environment
+	- Wrote Helm charts as part of an effort to migrate to K8s

 *	**Software Developer, Kindred**
 	October 2019 -- January 2020